HasIndonesia/1COINHAS/README.md

 ### How to purchase and view

-- You can acquire HOMELAND token by performing the activities that are in the Homeland Community Indonesia.
+- You can acquire COINHASH token by performing the activities that are in the available country.

 [Access our website and click on I want to participate.](https://token.hasindonesia.id/)